lukamacura/womenreset/knowledge-base/Metabolic Changes & Weight Gain.md

   explanation: "Focusing on fuel, movement, and recovery creates early wins without overwhelm."
   example: "Start with protein at breakfast, a 10-minute walk, and a fixed bedtime — one habit from each anchor."

-follow_up_question: "Would you like to know what and when to eat for hormone balance and sustainable fat loss?"
+follow_up_question: "Would you like a daily meal and exercise plan to start with?"

 intent_patterns:
   - "Where should I start if I want to lose weight in menopause?"